 Anyone see a potential weakness in this methodology?

 This methodology resulted in $8 PMPM.
-That, I note, was the number which when used in Milliman’s alternative model, showed that direct primary care delivered by the DPC was “associated with” a decrease in overall demand for health care services of a 12.6%.
+That tiny amount was the number which, when used in Milliman’s alternative model, showed that direct primary care delivered by the DPC was “associated with” a decrease in overall demand for health care services of a 12.6%.

-DPC practitioners, however, are very much bottom-line people who will endure repudiation of their ideology in Milliman’s study details as long as the ostensible headlines serve up something they might be able to monetize: a supposedly “actuarially sound” demonstration that the direct primary care model saves big bucks.
+Many DPC practitioners, however, are bottom-line people who will endure repudiation of their ideology in Milliman’s study details as long as the ostensible headlines serve up something they might be able to monetize: a supposedly “actuarially sound” demonstration that the direct primary care model saves big bucks.

 That demonstration, however, hinges on the $8 PMPM result being somewhere near accurate.
 But that result is at war with reality.

-Milliman’s $8 PMPM result defies known facts and common sense — and does indeed contradict the core values of the DPC model.
+Milliman’s $8 PMPM result defies known facts and common sense — even as it contradicts core values of the DPC model.